kyphan38/web/assets/docs/master/soft skills/1-ces.md

 - Don't use unnecessarily complex or elevated language
 - Keep your message simple, direct, and easy to understand
 - Speak clearly, use precise language, and structure your points logically
-- Example: Instead of saying, "We'll use CI/CD," clarify with, "We'll use continuous integration and continuous deployment to automate testing and delivery"
+- Example: instead of saying, "We'll use CI/CD," clarify with, "We'll use continuous integration and continuous deployment to automate testing and delivery"

 Concise

 - Express your thoughts in as few words as necessary without sacrificing clarity
 - Complex ideas are built from simple ones.
 Break them down
 - Avoid filler words and redundancies
-- Say more with less: Short, impactful messages are easier to understand and remember
+- Say more with less: short, impactful messages are easier to understand and remember

 Correct